Boston Bike Blockers

 Why do this?

-I got frustrated enough having to regularly try to merge into car traffic or get in the way of pedestrians on the sidewalk (and see the same happen to kids and less agile cyclists) every time a driver decided to park in the bike lane instead of finding a parking space, and I found many people I knew felt the same.
-(And then, after starting Boston Bike Blockers, I found many people I didn't know also felt the same!)By logging cases of drivers blocking bike lanes in the area, we hope to highlight areas where this is a recurring problem with hard evidence that can be brought up in city meetings.
+We got frustrated enough having to regularly try to merge into car traffic or get in the way of pedestrians on the sidewalk (and see the same happen to kids and less experienced cyclists) every time a driver decided to park in the bike lane instead of finding a parking space, and it turns out many people we know feel the same.
+(And then, after starting Boston Bike Blockers, we found many people we didn't know also felt the same!)By logging cases of drivers blocking bike lanes in the area, we hope to highlight areas where this is a recurring problem with hard evidence that can be brought up in city meetings.
 If relevant city officials are on social media you can even tag them there!Additionally, some drivers have become verbally or even physically aggressive against cyclists who remind them not to park in bike lanes.
 Snapping a photo and quickly riding on can be a safer option for cyclists who don't want to risk that sort of confrontation.

 Is this like Bike Lane Uprising?

 Bike Lane Uprising does fantastic work, and it would be great if folks who submit photos to BBB submit them there as well!
 BLU's heatmap, for instance, is an outstanding way to identify problem areas.
-My hope is for BBB to fill in a few gaps: most notably, BLU doesn't provide a way to browse or search all the photos submitted, and by posting them across social media platforms, BBB hopefully encourages tagging in elected officials and community members to discuss problem areas, and corporate accounts to address issues with commercial vehicles.
+My hope is for BBB to fill in a few gaps: most notably, BLU takes exclusive ownership of submitted images and prohibits other activist groups using submitted photos for advocacy; by posting them across social media platforms, BBB encourages tagging in elected officials and community members to discuss problem areas, tagging corporate accounts to address issues with commercial vehicles, and generally using them to advocate for better infrastructure.
 Additionally, since submitting to BBB only requires sending a quick DM on existing social platforms, hopefully people who don't want to install the BLU app will find it easy enough to at least send photos to BBB.

 How can I help?